tetherto/qvac-actions/hyperbee-models-server/README.md

 ## Drive Key Integration

-For models with existing Hyperdrive keys, you can specify a `driveKey` in the configuration:
+For models with existing Hyperdrive keys, you can specify a `driveKey` and `driveMetadata` (if known) in the configuration:

 ```json
 {